-(CNN) -- Here's a look at what you need to know about the Boston Marathon, run from Hopkinton to Boston, Massachusetts.
+Here’s a look at the Boston Marathon, run from Hopkinton to Boston.
 The finish line is in front of the Boston Public Library on Boylston Street.
-The 2014 Boston Marathon is scheduled for April 21st.

-2013: April 15, 2013 - The 117th Boston Marathon takes place.
-The winners are: Lelisa Desisa of Ethiopia in the men's division and Rita Jeptoo of Kenya in the women's division.
+April 18, 2022 - The 126th Boston Marathon takes place.
+The winners are Evans Chebet of Kenya in the men’s division and Peres Jepchirchir of Kenya in the women’s division.

-Facts: The race's organizer is the Boston Athletic Association and its principal sponsor is John Hancock Financial Services.
+The race is organized by the Boston Athletic Association (B.A.A.), and the principal sponsor is John Hancock Financial Services.

-Visually impaired participants are allowed, but must have a five hour qualifying time.
+Visually impaired runners are allowed to participate, but they must have a five hour qualifying time.
 There are also categories for wheelchairs and handcycles.

 Runners come from all over the world to participate.

 Best Men’s Open time - 2:03:02 - Geoffrey Mutai, Kenya - (2011)

 Best Women’s Open time - 2:19:59 - Buzunesh Deba, Ethiopia - (2014)